wooorm/match-casing/readme.md

     character in `value` and lowercase the rest
 *   Else, return `value` unmodified

-The third case, where `value` takes on a capitalised, deals with initial non-alphabetical characters as expected.
+The third case, where `value` takes on a capitalized, deals with initial non-alphabetical characters as expected.

 ## License